open-edge-insights/eii-tools/mqtt-publisher/README.md

   It is possible to publish more than one sensor data into single topic, in that case, same topic name needs to be given for that sensor data.

-   * For DiscoveryCreek usecase (publishes data from csv row by row)
+   * For publishing data from csv row by row:
      ```sh
      $ ./build.sh && ./publisher_csv.sh
      ```